svaraborut/next-cf/README.md

 The project support R2 Read & Write via Worker wit additional support to upload and download files via custom `route.ts` APIs, that will limit the possible MIME types and the file size to 1MB.

+The system supports direct file upload via `PUT` request (like S3 API) without any conversion to form encoding.
+This is easier to validate on the backend and should be easier to extend in the future.

 > [!CAUTION]
 > The system is streaming file DOWNLOAD but is not streaming file UPLOAD.
+THIS IS A BUG UNDER ACTIVE INVESTIGATION

 Stream API does not support stream reading `FormData` and therefore no efficient method to do so has been found.
 Manually processing the stream is a complex task that may only be worth the effort if files are very large, to prevent